 House Exterior Frame Or The Brick Homes?

 Pink dots show where a residence’s exterior wall is brick, blue dots show frame houses.
 Contemporary homes are more likely to use these newer and sometimes bemoaned materials.
 The average year that the city’s 13 metal homes were built is 2015.
-Which one is better depends a lot on if it was built properly or defectively.
-For example, block under the stucco won’t deteiorate like wood does if the stucco and weatherproofing is done poorly.
+Which one is better depends a lot on if it was built properly or defectively?
+For example, block under the stucco won’t deteriorate like wood does if the stucco and weatherproofing are done poorly.
 Does your siding of choice have the strength to resist temperature shifts present in your climate?

 These bricks appear smaller than the other bricks, but they are actually the same size; laid sideways, only the short end is visible.
 Surrounding windows in solid brick houses, there will be reinforced arches with blocks that face in toward the house to reinforce the opening.